Luganodes/pectra-cli/README.md

 Replace `<command>` with one of the operations listed below and `config.json` with the path to your configuration file.

-Add the `--a` flag to run thr CLI in airgapped mode.
+Add the `-a` or `--airgapped` flag to run the CLI in airgapped mode.

 ### Switch Validators